FreemanTheMaverick/Orbaplaw/README.md

 NFBO analysis requires a basis set of natural atomic orbitals (NAOs).
 In `Orbaplaw`, NAO construction is supported only for pure spherical gaussian basis functions, so the keyword `5d` is necessary in the route section.
 ### Converting wavefunction file
-The resultant wavefunction is store in `job.chk`, an `chk` format file which is not supported by `Orbaplaw`.
+The resultant wavefunction is stored in `job.chk`, an `chk` format file which is not supported by `Orbaplaw`.
 We need to transform `job.chk` to `fchk` with `formchk` and then to `mwfn` format with `Multiwfn`.
 ```
 $ formchk job.chk # Now we have job.fchk